 Prediction

-Repeatedly fitting model (M4) across port complex partitionings and applying the BMA procedure, ultimately provides access to posterior predictive distributions of the species compositions (πj*klmη) within a market category and time interval modeled period.
+Repeatedly fitting model (M4) across port complex configurations and applying the BMA procedure, ultimately provides access to posterior predictive distributions of the species compositions (πj*klmη) within a market category and time interval modeled period.
 A straight forward way to evaluate the performance of the model in each modeled period is to compare the predictions of the model in each modeled period with the actual observations of species compositions from port samplers.

-Species composition posterior predictive distributions are considered via HDI at three levels containing 68%, 95%, and 99% of posterior predictive probability.
+We evaluated species composition posterior predictive distributions via HDI at three levels containing 68%, 95%, and 99% of posterior predictive probability.
 Table(Prediction) shows the proportion of observed species compositions which existed within the HDI across all strata, of each prediction level, in each modeled period.
+For example, observed species compositions for MC 250 in the 1978-1982 time period fell within the 68% HDI of the posterior predictive distribution 67.1% of the time (Table X).

 Should any of these be excluded?